 If you absolutely must take heavy medication, make sure it’s under the close supervision of your doctor.
 Do not self-medicate.

-Massage therapy and acupuncture can also help you find relief, especially from cervical headaches and neuralgia.
+In addition, massage therapy and acupuncture can also help you find relief, especially from cervical headaches and neuralgia.

-In severe cases, Botox shots can be an effective treatment for certain types of headaches.
+Finally, in severe cases, Botox shots can be an effective treatment for certain types of headaches.
 Again, talk to your doctor if you think you need something strong like that.

 How Long Do Headaches after TBI Last?